- Faculty & Staff Resources

 Procedures for Use in Appealing Allegedly Capricious Semester Grades of Undergraduate Students

-The following procedures are available only for review of alleged capricious grading, and not for review of the judgement of an instructor in assessing the quality of a student's work.
+The following procedures are available only for review of alleged capricious grading, and not for review of the judgment of an instructor in assessing the quality of a student's work.
 Capricious grading, as that term is used herein, is limited to one or more of the following:

 - The assignment of a grade to a particular undergraduate student on some basis other than performance in the course.